lukastaegert/sinon-auto-restore/README.md

 ### `onObject(objectName)`

 Provides an interface to stub and spy on methods of an object and to replace fields.
-If `autoReset = true` (the default), all stubs, spies and replacements are automatically passed to `afterEachHook` and thus restored on teardown.
+By default, all stubs, spies and replacements are automatically passed to any `afterEach` function in scope and are thus restored on teardown.
-If no `afterEachHook` is provided, they are passed to any `afterEach` function in scope.

 * `.stub()`
     Replaces all methods of an object with stubs.